 Once I have booked my trip, what happens next?

 Once you have made the decision to travel and paid your final balance, your specialist will call you to go over all the details of your trip.
 The call will include a comprehensive review of the most up-to-date information on your destination’s status as well as entry requirements and any local rules or restrictions, and any other special circumstances that you need to be aware of.

 How do I keep informed about the status of the country I’m planning to visit?

 The situation remains fluid and a country’s status can change at any time.
-Up-to-date information can be found on the State Department’s website, the CDC’s travel advisories, or can be viewed on third-party sites such as Sherpa.
-Your specialist will get in touch with you 60 days before your departure to discuss your trip — that’s when they’ll make you aware of any changes that may affect you.
+Up-to-date information about your destination can be found on the State Department’s website and our entry restrictions page.
+Your specialist will get in touch with you 90 days before your departure to discuss your trip — that’s when they’ll make you aware of any changes that may affect you.

 Do I need to be vaccinated?

 Based on the consensus of the CDC, State Department, and WHO, we strongly encourage everyone who can get vaccinated to do so before travel.
 Many countries, as well as local and city governments, require proof of vaccination before you can enter.
 Additionally, many sights, hotels, and restaurants may require proof of vaccination.
 Requirements will vary by destination and may change at any time — your specialist will share the most up-to-date information with you.

 If you can’t get vaccinated and your destination requires you to be vaccinated, your specialist will discuss the options with regards to rearranging your trip.

 What if I need to provide evidence of vaccination?